Frank Sargeson: Early life and education

 Sargeson was born in Hamilton, New Zealand on 23 March 1903, the second of four children.
 His name at birth was Norris Frank Davey but he would later adopt the surname of his mother, Rachel Sargeson.
 Although later in life Sargeson became known for his literary depiction of the laconic and unsophisticated New Zealand working-class men, his upbringing was comfortable and middle-class, if puritanical; his father, Edwin Davey, was the Hamilton town clerk and an active campaigner against social ills such as alcohol and gambling.
 Both his parents were active Methodists.

 He attended Hamilton West School followed by Hamilton High School.
 From 1921 onwards he worked in solicitors' offices and studied law by distance through Auckland University College, as well as spending time at the farm of his mother's brother, Oakley Sargeson, in Ōkahukura, King Country.
 Although outwardly conforming with his parents' expectations, Sargeson was struggling inwardly with his sexuality and what he wanted to do with his life.
 In 1925, after an argument with his mother because she read his private correspondence, he moved to Auckland to continue his studies, and obtained his legal qualifications in 1926.
 He began writing short stories in the late 1920s.

 Upon completing his training as a solicitor, Sargeson left New Zealand in February 1927 and spent two years in the United Kingdom, where he travelled, wrote about his experiences and had his first open homosexual relationship, with an interior decorator who was 14 years older than him.
 He returned to New Zealand in 1928 and was unable to find work either as a solicitor or as a journalist.
 He was eventually hired as a clerk by the Public Trust Office in Wellington, where he worked for 15 months.

 Conviction and reclusion

-On September 2, 1929, he met a painter, Leonard Hollobon, and they had sex together.
+On 2 September 1929, Sargeson met a painter, Leonard Hollobon, and they had sex together.
 A month later, Sargeson was arrested.
 Hollobon had been blackmailed by another sex partner, gone to the police about it, and named Davey as someone he had had sex with.
-They were both found guilty of "indecent assault" (since consent was not legally possible to sex between men).
+They were both found guilty of "indecent assault" (since consent was not legally possible for sex between men).
 Hollobon was sentenced to five years' imprisonment, Davey given a suspended sentence.
 (His biographer Michael King tells of police surveillance of Hollobon and immediate arrest of them both, and Sargeson betraying Hollobon, based on the account of a member of Sargeson's family, but this version is confirmed by Chris Brickell, based on Hollobon's trial record.)
 He was required to leave Wellington to live with his uncle in Ōkahukura, where he spent 18 months working on the farm and writing.